automl/neps/docs/index.md

     return validation_error

-# 2. Define a search space of parameters; use the same parameter names as in evalute_pipeline
+# 2. Define a search space of parameters; use the same parameter names as in evaluate_pipeline
 pipeline_space = dict(
     hyperparameter_a=neps.Float(
         lower=0.001, upper=0.1, log=True  # The search space is sampled in log space